 1. Contribute to Traditional Retirement Accounts

 If you still work while receiving Social Security benefits, you can still contribute to a traditional IRA or 401(k) account.
-While the money you earn from your job will increase your adjusted gross income, the amount you contribute to traditional retirement accounts will bring it back down a bit.
-That’s because those contributions will be on a “pre-tax” basis—meaning they won’t be included in your adjusted gross income.
+While the money you earn from your job will increase your AGI, the amount you contribute to traditional retirement accounts will bring it back down a bit.
+That’s because those contributions will be on a “pre-tax” basis—meaning they won’t be included in your AGI.

 Related: IRA vs. 401(k): How These Retirement Accounts Differ